-The most direct area-covering observations of soil moisture are currently provided by L-Band (1.4 GHz) passive microwave observations from satellites.
-The Community Microwave Emission Model (CMEM) is used as a forward operator to simulate the brightness temperatures (TB) at this frequency in vertical and horizontal polarization (de Rosnay et al., 2009).
-CMEM simulates brightness temperatures at the top of the atmosphere resulting from microwave emission and interaction by soil, vegetation, and atmosphere based on the state variables of the simulated catchment.
-Input to CMEM are the percentages of clay and sand in the soil, the coverage with open water surfaces, the profiles of soil moisture and soil temperature, vegetation types, and leaf area index (LAI).
-Satellite orbit geometry, antenna pattern, foot-print and incidence angle are taken into account following the ESA SMOS (Soil Moisture Ocean Salinity) instrument specifications, i.e. a full-width-half-maximum field of view leading to a footprint of 40km across-orbit and 47km along-orbit at multiple incidence angles (Kerr 2001) is applied.
-This antenna pattern weighs the grid-cell simulated brightness temperatures (Figure 11, left) in order to obtain simulated SMOS observations.
-Finally, these synthetic observations are rendered according to pixels based on the Icosahedral Snyder Equal Area (ISEA) projection at a spatial separation of about 15 km similar to the SMOS L1C TB data product (Figure A4, right), which can then be compared with observations for an indirect evaluation of the simulation.
-Every pixel corresponds to a fixed geo-location of the real SMOS L1C data product over the modeled area.
-Optionally, the satellite observation operator in TerrSysMP is able to also replicate the NASA SMAP (Soil Moisture Active Passive) radiometer (Saavedra et al., 2016) for years beyond 2015 since when SMAP data is available.
+CMEM are the percentages of clay and sand in the soil, the coverage with open water surfaces, the profiles of soil moisture and soil temperature, vegetation types, and LAI.
+Satellite orbit geometry, antenna pattern, footprint, and incidence angle are taken into account following the ESA Soil Moisture and Ocean Salinity (SMOS) instrument specifications; i.e., a full-width-half-maximum field of view leading to a footprint of 40 km across orbit and 47 km along orbit at multiple incidence angles (Kerr et al., 2001) is applied.
+This antenna pattern weighs the grid-cell-simulated brightness temperatures (Fig. 11, left) in order to obtain simulated SMOS observations.
+Finally, these synthetic observations are rendered according to pixels based on the icosahedral Snyder equal area (ISEA) projection at a spatial separation of about 15 km similar to the SMOS L1C TB data product (Fig. A4, right), which can then be compared with observations for an indirect evaluation of the simulation.
+Every pixel corresponds to a fixed geolocation of the real SMOS L1C data product over the modeled area.
+Optionally, the satellite observation operator in TerrSysMP is able to also replicate the NASA SMAP (Soil Moisture Active Passive) radiometer (Saavedra et al., 2016) for years beyond 2015 (since the time SMAP data have been available).